 This mini-grant application process is open to all members of the UMA community, including full and part-time faculty, staff, and students.
 We encourage both individual submissions and proposals that include collaboration across UMA and with community organizations.

 We encourage proposals that seek to improve UMA’s engagement with Diversity, Equity, and Inclusion issues.
 By UMA, we mean on the Augusta or Bangor campus, at any UMA Center, and/or for online or distance students regardless of location.
-Projects must begin after February 15, 2021, and conclude by June 30, 2021.
+Projects must conclude by May 31st.

 Options might include, but are not limited to:

 - Creating a stipend for a student worker/intern for DEI related work.